Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Beautiful tile sidewalk at Praca de Carlos Alberto, Porto, Portugal

-Directions: Retrace your steps south past the Carmo Church and continue walking south on Praca de Parade Leitao (on the west side of the University of Porto building).
-Enter the shaded Jardim da Cordoaria park and make your way to the southeast corner.
-Cross the street to the south to the massive Centro Portugues de Fotografia Muesum building and walk south on the narrow street, Rua de Sao Bento da Vitoria, on the east side the building.
-Pass the Sao Bento do Vitoria Monastery and the Church of Nossa Senhora da Vitoria (take a peek inside if it is open) to the gated and elevated park, Miradouro da Vitoria.
+Directions: Retrace your steps past the Carmo Church and continue walking south on Praca de Parade Leitao (on the west side of the University of Porto building).
+Enter the shaded Jardim da Cordoaria and cross the street to Largo Amor de Perdição in front of the massive Centro Portugues de Fotografia Museum.
+If time allows, detour to the immaculate Igreja Sao Jose das Taipas Church.
+Next, walk Rua de Sao Bento da Vitoria south to Miradouro da Vitoria.

 #16 Miradouro da Vitoria Porto